WDWD: Plough ownership

+The country format ended in 1996.
+On November 18th at 5 a.m., the station flipped to children's radio.
+It adopted the Radio Disney format with the call sign changing to WDWD.

-In September 2009, the station was forced off-air for a week when it was submerged by nearby Noses Creek, which reached double its flood stage during the historic and record-breaking 2009 Atlanta floods.
-The station had been shut down prior to the flood, so that once the equipment was completely disassembled and thoroughly cleaned and dried, nearly all of it was salvaged since there had been no short circuiting from the water.
+In September 2009, the station was forced off the air for a week when nearby Noses Creek flooded.
+The creek reached double its flood stage during the historic record-breaking 2009 Atlanta floods.
+The station had been shut down prior to the flood and the equipment was disassembled and thoroughly cleaned.
+When the flood waters receded, nearly all of the equipment was salvaged since there had been no short circuiting from the water.

 On August 13, 2014, The Walt Disney Company put WDWD and 22 other Radio Disney stations up for sale, in order to focus more on digital distribution of the Radio Disney network.
 Disney originally planned to temporarily shut down the station on September 26, 2014.
 However, the station remained on the air with Radio Disney programming until it was sold.

+Salem Communications

 On February 25, 2015, Radio Disney Atlanta filed to sell WDWD to South Texas Broadcasting, Inc., a subsidiary of the Salem Media Group.
 Salem bought the station for $2.75 million.
 The application to assign the station license was granted by the U.S. Federal Communications Commission on April 13, 2015, and the purchase was consummated on May 7, 2015.

 On March 10, 2015, Salem Media CEO Ed Atsinger revealed that Salem would move the WNIV/WLTA programming to WDWD after the completion of the sale.
-On May 11, 2015 WDWD changed its format to Christian talk, branded as "Faith Talk 590", with programming from Salem Radio Network.
+On May 2, 2015, WDWD dropped Radio Disney and went silent, ahead of the sale's completion.
+On May 11, the station returned with a Christian talk format, branded as "Faith Talk 590", with programming from Salem Radio Network.
+At one time, Salem owned five stations in Metro Atlanta, including WDWD.
+However, WAFS 1190 AM has been sold to Relevant Radio for its Catholic radio network.
+And WFSH 104.7 FM was sold to the Educational Media Foundation for its Air1 worship music network.